“I want to perform their favorite song, but you know they love to sue” – From a Rap Beef Against Drake to a Super Bowl LIX Halftime Performance

 You could feel and hear the electric energy from the audience as they rapped along with Lamar.

-Imagine being in Drake’s shoes, and hearing your peers in music reciting that line last week and then hearing it again this week on the big stage with thousands of people in attendance.
+Imagine being in Drake’s shoes, and hearing your peers in music reciting that line last week, and then hearing it again this week on the big stage with thousands of people in attendance.
 That has to hurt big time.

 However, it doesn’t stop there, as the camera turns to Tennis icon Serena Williams crip-walking as Lamar performs “Not Like Us.”
 Williams was romantically involved with Drake back in 2015.
 Years later, Drake would go on to diss Williams’ current husband, Alexis Ohanian, on his 2022 track “Middle of the Ocean,” calling Ohanian a “groupie.”

-Williams making a cameo had me laughing, thinking of how messy Lamar was being to include her in his halftime show.
+Williams’ cameo had me laughing, thinking of how messy Lamar was being to include her in his halftime show.
 Right when “Not Like Us” ends, it transitions into “tv off,” the final song Lamar performs at the halftime show.

 Without fail, Lamar shouts the iconic “Mustard” line, and the man himself comes on the stage, holding a football.
 Mustard played a key role in the Drake and Lamar beef as he’s the one who produced “Not Like Us.”